Congratulations! You know how to work your resume, network like a champ, and interview well. Now that you’ve landed your dream job, what’s next?

 Allow yourself a moment to feel accomplished.
 It’s beneficial for your wellbeing

 Once you receive an offer, the negotiation process begins.
 Remind yourself that it’s rare for an employer to make a counteroffer without being prompted; most of the time, you have to initiate the conversation.
 (Use this guide to help prepare for the negotiation discussion.)

 Although it may seem like you are arguing, negotiation is simply a coming together of two parties to achieve an outcome they both desire.
 Keep in mind that the other person already wants you– so what do _you_ want?

-Once you can answer that question, get ready to ask for more.
+After you’ve answered that question, get prepared to ask for more.

 3. Bounce like a boss.

-Ask for a time to sit down in person, or drop by one of their offices and ask, “Do you have a few minutes to chat?”
-That way, you can be sure to have the conversation in person.
-No need to over-explain or feel guilty: you have done nothing wrong.
+In order to have the conversation in person, request a time to sit down or drop by one of their offices and inquire if they have a few minutes for chat.
+There is no need to over-explain or feel guilty: you’ve done nothing wrong.

 Follow these steps to advance your career while keeping a level head.